 The whole point is – If I feel like using Instagram, I want to do that manually.
 I don’t want a random notification enticing me.
 If I am working on task ‘X’ – I don’t want an email about task ‘Y’ to pop up & distract me.

-I started this experiment 2 hours ago & already I am loving it.
+I started this experiment a few weeks ago & already I am loving it.
 Let’s see how it goes.
 Will update this page soon with any additional steps I took & my experience!

 Date : 5th March 2020